Nikelandjelo/Nikelandjelo.github.io/_posts/2021-09-18-google-beginners-quest.md

 It turned out suspect's appartment has an electronic lock.
 After analyzing the PCB and looking up the chips you come to the conclusion that it's just a set of logic gates!
 ```
 <img alt="Lock" src="/static/assets/img/blog/ctfs/2021-googlebq/logic-lock.png" width="100%" />
-<p style="font-size: 16px">This challenge doesn't even deserve an explanation.
+This challenge doesn't even deserve an explanation.
 In a nutshell, follow the logical operation.
 The goal is to get a signal or a 1 at the end.
-If you need help with logical operations, <a href="https://www.computerhope.com/jargon/l/logioper.htm" target="_blink">this article</a> might be helpful</p>
+If you need help with logical operations, <a href="https://www.computerhope.com/jargon/l/logioper.htm" target="_blink">this article</a> might be helpful.
 <img alt="Diagram" src="/static/assets/img/blog/ctfs/2021-googlebq/C2-2.png" width="100%" />
 `Flag: CTF{BCFIJ}`
 <br />